Pillhill Brook

 Pilhill Brook is a 9.9 km tributary of the River Anton in Hampshire, England.
 It is a chalk stream, known for its trout fishing.

 Toponymy

 The brook is believed to have been called the Ann, or Anna.
 The name aqua de Anne is found in the Close Rolls in 1228.

 Course

 The brook rises near Fyfield and passes Thruxton before flowing through Anna Valley past the villages of Abbotts Ann, Little Ann and Amport, joining the River Anton near Upper Clatford, which flows in turn into the River Test.

 Industry

-in 1813, the brothers, Robert and William Tasker, set up the Waterloo Ironworks in the Anna Valley at Upper Clatford, using a waterwheel driven by the brook to power the forge.
+in 1813, the brothers Robert and William Tasker set up the Waterloo Ironworks in the Anna Valley at Upper Clatford, using a waterwheel driven by the brook to power the forge.
 They specialised in making agricultural equipment, progressing to the manufacture of steam traction engines from 1865.
-There were four conventional watermills on the brook, Upper Mill at Monxton, Upper Mill at Abbots Ann, Abbots Ann Mill and Sarsons Mill at Amport.
+There were four conventional watermills on the brook: Upper Mill at Monxton, Upper Mill at Abbotts Ann, Abbotts Ann Mill and Sarsons Mill at Amport.